 In January 2021, NCBE completed a three-year study to ensure that the bar exam continues to test the knowledge, skills, and abilities required for competent entry-level legal practice.
 Input from stakeholders was gathered at each step, with qualitative and quantitative research conducted by external expert consultants, including a nationwide practice analysis survey.
 Reports from each phase of the work are available at https://nextgenbarexam.ncbex.org/reports/.
 The study resulted in a set of recommendations for the redesign of the bar exam.

-Last year, NCBE appointed a Content Scope Committee to make recommendations regarding the breadth and depth of the Foundational Concepts and Principles (subjects) and the Foundational Skills to be tested on the new exam.
+Also in 2021, NCBE appointed a Content Scope Committee to make recommendations regarding the breadth and depth of the Foundational Concepts and Principles (subjects) and the Foundational Skills to be tested on the new exam.
 A list of the members of the Content Scope Committee can be found at https://nextgenbarexam.ncbex.org/announcing-ncbes-content-scope-committee/.

 In considering the breadth of topics to be covered within each subject, the Content Scope Committee primarily considered the following three factors: